Our Verdict

 This unit did well with carrots and spit out a 92-milliliter yield after being strained.
 There was a small amount of pulp after juicing and minimal foam.
 It had a bright, strong carrot flavor, and the texture was pleasing, too.

 The Magic Bullet Mini did impressively well with beets.
 These can be a challenging, hard item to juice, but it was no match for the Mini.
-There was an inch of foam on top and you definitely need to strain out foam and debris before drinking.
+There was an inch of foam on top, and you definitely need to strain out the foam and debris before drinking.
 That said, the juice was very good, and everyone liked the thick texture.
 And to top off the victory, the Mini received a top score for sweet potatoes.
-Our lead tester noted that it did not separate and there was no pulp, either.
-It was less chalky than some other machines produced and we liked the smoothness.
-We did have some excitement when making the sweet potato juice as the Magic Bullet Mini was prone to shooting sweet potato chunks out of the chute as we tried to load it.
+Our lead tester noted that it did not separate, and there was no pulp, either.
+It was less chalky than some other machines produced, and we liked the smoothness.
+We did have some excitement when making the sweet potato juice, as the Magic Bullet Mini was prone to shooting sweet potato chunks out of the chute as we tried to load it.
 To circumvent this, we started turning the machine off, loading it up, and then firmly holding the pusher as we turned it back on.

 Leafy Greens